So, you have a history project for class 12 to complete. Well, let Duniakagyan come to your rescue.

 - Translations in English & Other Languages:

-Tips: You are better off mentioning the paintings in the biography, what they depict, and how they enriched the Indian art.
+Tips: You are better off mentioning the paintings in the biography, what they depict, and how they enriched Indian art.
 Also, give a passing reference to Henry Beveridge’s English translation.

 Suggested Readings: